heydyvex/read/deutsch.md

 ### Chapter 3 - Problem-solving

 ##### What justifies these inferences?
+*warning: justify is this context doesn’t mean justification, meaning demonstrating the truth, but in this context David by word justify means "as an indication of methodologically or morally right thing to do."*

 - "I do not know which is stranger - the behavior of shadows itself, or the fact that contemplating a few patterns of light and shadow can force us to revise so radically our conception of the structure of reality."
 - "What justifies these inferences?
 Can we be sure that just because a star appeared millimetrically displaced on Eddington's photo­ graphic plate, space and time must be curved; or that because a photodetector at a certain position does not register a 'hit' in weak light, there must be parallel universes?"
 - "There is no getting away from the fact that we human beings are small creatures with only a few inaccurate, incomplete channels through which we receive all information from outside ourselves.
 We interpret this infor­mation as evidence of a large and complex external universe (or multiverse).
 But when we are weighing up this evidence, we are literally contemplating nothing more than patterns of weak electric current trickling through our own brains."